Free Printable Drawstring Bag Pattern (with French Seams)

 2 Clip both bottom corners at an angle to reduce bulk.
 Be careful not to get too close to the stitching.

 3 Next, press.
 I also like to iron the side seams open.
+Turn the bag wrong side out.
+Press again.

+4 Now, the right sides of the fabric are together.
 Stitch a 3/8″ seam on both sides of the bag, starting from the bottom and going up to the 2.5″ point.

-Creating the Drawstring Casing
+Drawstring Casing

+5 Finally, turn the bag’s right sides outward again.
 Fold both of the side raw edges inward, towards the wrong side of the bag, approximately 1/4″ fold, and then fold, tucking 1/4 inch again.
+(A slight twist will be at the bottom of the fold, which is normal and will not show later.)

-Topstitch, both side “hems” closed—Backstitch at the start and end to strengthen edges.
+Topstitch, both side “hems” closed.
+Backstitch at the start and end to strengthen edges.

 6 Fold down the top raw edges of the bag 1/4-inch and 1/4-inch again.
 Press with your iron.